About the Early Church Fathers

 by Sebastian R. Fama

 The Early Church Fathers were the leaders and teachers of the early Church.
-Their writings are widely available and are accepted as authentic by Catholic and non-Catholic scholars alike.
+Their writings are widely available and are considered to be authentic by Catholic and non-Catholic scholars alike.
 Thus, they provide common ground for establishing the beliefs and practices of the early Church.

 The earliest of the fathers are known as the “Apostolic Fathers.”
 They were the immediate successors of the Apostles.
 Three of them were disciples of one or more of the Apostles.
 Clement of Rome was a disciple of the apostles Peter and Paul.
 Ignatius of Antioch and Polycarp of Smyrna were disciples of the Apostle John.
 Naturally we would expect that those who were personally taught by the Apostles would themselves believe and teach correctly.